Find out about, PAS100 Compost the Accredited Quality Protocol for the UK Composting Industry.

 - Controls on input materials and the management system for the process of anaerobic digestion and associated technologies

 - Minimum quality of whole digestate, separated fibre and separated liquor

 - Information that is required to be supplied to the digestate recipient

-- To find out more about PAS 110, click here.
+- To find out more click here.